yhkaplan/automation-presentation-2019-02-21/README.md

 ---

-# Connect to GitHub and run tests for each PR
+# Run tests for each PR

 ---